Merzasphor/MWSE/docs/source/events/equipped.md

 # equipped

-The equipped event fires after an actor has successfully equipped an item.
+The **equipped** event fires after an actor has successfully equipped an item.
+This event is preceded by the [equip](https://mwse.github.io/MWSE/events/equip) event.

 ```lua
 --- @param e equippedEventData